 No attack is over until you have gotten help.
 Once you get away from a dangerous person, as soon as you safely can, find an adult you trust to go to for help and notify authorities if at all possible.

 Safety with attacks with weapons is very much like safety with fire.
-It is unlikely that your school or house will burn down, but everyone is safer with a plan in case there is a fire.
+It is unlikely that your school, workplace, or home will burn down, but everyone is safer with a plan in case there is a fire.
 Facing an attacker with a weapon is also unlikely, but having a safety plan that addresses this issue helps keep everyone as safe as possible.

 Tragic Shootings: Kidpower Answers to Common Questions About How to Stay Safe